mohammedfirdouss/mohammedfirdouss/README.md

 </p>

 # 💫 About Me:
-<br> Firdous is a Cloud DevOps Engineer with over a year in AWS infrastructure, I specialize in automation, cost-effective solutions, and scalable serverless solutions.
-I’m committed to open-source technologies and optimizing cloud performance.
-Through project-based learning, I've gained expertise in AWS, Docker, Linux, Networking, Python, CI/CD,Terraform and much more.</br>
+<br> Firdous is a Cloud DevOps Engineer with over a year of experience in designing, automating, and optimizing cloud infrastructure on AWS.
+Specializing in automation, cost-effective solutions and scalable serverless solutions.
+With an interest in open-source technologies and optimizing cloud performance.
+Through project-based learning, I have gained expertise in AWS, Docker, Linux, Networking, Python, CI/CD,Terraform.</br>

 # Personal Interests:
 **Football:** When not coding, you'll find me discussing football strategies and cheering for my favorite team(**Manchester United**)<br>